HaibaraAiChan/pharmocogenomics_part2_GAE/README.md

     2. Preprocess all sub graph to matrix format (A,X,…)
     3. Each sub-graph as an instance, feeding to GCN Auto-encoder network
     4. Collect target protein node latent vector from Z matrix
+####
+    in data preprocess python-igraph lib has some python version compatible problem.
+    Some functions about geting shortest path works in Python 3.5 or 3.6(not works in 3.7) some graph ploting functions only work on python 3.7 Hence, after all the shortest path of target proteins are genarated, conda env should change to Python 3.7